-Heat Exhaustion – Heat Stroke – both are very serious medical emergencies and can be prevented during sporting events.
+Both are very serious medical emergencies and can be prevented during sporting events.

 An increase in body temperature and a decrease in the body’s ability to get rid of the heat are complicated by dehydration and loss of electrolytes.
 Heat exhaustion begins with profuse sweating, cramping of the extremities and the abdomen (sometimes referred to as heat cramps), nausea/vomiting, headache, dizziness, and cool, clammy skin.
-If left untreated it will quickly progress to Heat Stroke which is a life threatening emergency.
+If left untreated it will quickly progress to heat stroke which is a life threatening emergency.

-Heat Stroke is characterized by the body’s inability to deal with its increasing temperature.
+Heat stroke is characterized by the body’s inability to deal with its increasing temperature.
 The skin becomes hot and dry because the body can no longer sweat.
 The patient begins to have difficulty breathing, becomes agitated and confused, and sometimes loses consciousness.
 This can quickly lead to irreversible brain damage and even death.

 Prevention of dehydration is key to preventing heat stroke and heat exhaustion.
 Children should always remain hydrated.
 They should be drinking plenty of water and taking frequent breaks on hot days.
 Everyone should be drinking water during non-playing times.
-You should remember that even on a day that doesn’t feel hot to us, if you are coaching a sport that requires protective gear such as football, the body heat can be trapped and become exaggerated.
+You should remember that even on a day that doesn’t feel hot to us, if you are coaching a sport that requires protective gear such as football, body heat can be trapped and become exaggerated.
 If it is a hot day, players should be switched frequently to provide rest and to replenish fluids.

 Treatment is aimed at cooling the child down.
 Interventions such as removing clothing, applying cool water to the skin, and placing ice packs to their underarms and groin should assist with reducing their temperature.
-HEAT STROKE is an extreme emergency and requires emergency medical treatment at a hospital.
+Heat stroke is an extreme emergency and requires emergency medical treatment at a hospital.
 EMS should be summoned immediately if a heat stroke is suspected.